FleekHQ/fleek-docs/docs/internet-computer-hosting/ic-gateway-proxy.md

 ---
 # Fleek's Internet Computer Gateway and Proxy

-As of today, there is no easy way to access content on Canisters running on the Internet Computer over HTTP, without having to do a direct call to the Canister itself through the Internet Computer (IC).

-To solve this temporary issue, we created the Fleek Internet Computer Gateway (ic.fleek.co)!
-An open source portal into the Internet Computer that anyone can leverage to access their canisters over HTTP.
+We created the Fleek Internet Computer Gateway (ic.fleek.co)!
+An open source alternative to the main IC gateway portal into the Internet Computer that anyone can leverage to access their canisters over HTTP.

 [Visit the Gateways/Proxy Repo](https://github.com/FleekHQ/ic-proxy)